Enthousiodis07/IEA514_Honey-Assignment/README.md

-# Sample Data Analysis R Scripts for the Environmental Forensics Class: CSI Analysis
+# Data Analysis R Scripts for Data Analysis on Honey Samples
-The script and folder structure are for the data analysis assignment of the Environmental Forensics classes (IEG301 and IEA514) of the Environmental Technology and Environmental Science programs.
-These programs are under the Environmental Technology Division of the School of Industrial Technology, Universiti Sains Malaysia.
+The script and folder structure are for the Honey_1 data analysis assignment of the Applied Environmental Forensics class (IEA514) of the Environmental Science program.
+This program is under Environmental Technology Division of the School of Industrial Technology, Universiti Sains Malaysia.

 ## Objective
-The purpose of the repo is to provide a location for the student to download the sample script and project folder structure and use it as a template for the preparation of the data analysis report assignment.
+The purpose of the repository is to provide the details of the R script that was used in the data analysis of the aforementioned assignment along with its several outputs

 ## Use Instructions
 1. On your computer, create a RStudio project within the RStudio application.